Gunshow (webcomic): "This is fine"

 In June 2023, the "This is Fine" emote cosmetic was added to Epic Games' Fortnite: Battle Royale as part of the Chapter 4: Season 3 Battle Pass in collaboration with KC Green.

-In September 2024, KC Green and Numskull Games announced that they are working on a video game based on "On Fire" titled This is Fine: Maximum Cope which is planned as a "classic, old-school, platformer game" where Question Hound battles monsters from inside his subconscious.
-KC Green and Numskull Games also announced that a Kickstarter campaign to help fund the game's development will start of September 26.
+In September 2024, KC Green and Numskull Games announced that they were working on a video game based on "On Fire" titled This is Fine: Maximum Cope which is planned as a "classic, old-school, platformer game" where Question Hound battles monsters from inside his subconscious.
+KC Green and Numskull Games also announced that a Kickstarter campaign to help fund the game's development would start of September 26.
+After a year and a half the campaign was reached its goal, the game was released in May of 2026.

+In August 2026, Green compiled the viral comic strip along with brand-new cartoons featuring Question Hound in a collection titled This Is Fine: Life Lessons for a World on Fire.

 Usage in politics

 "i still feel like i dont need to get paid when businesses or the like use memes of my art on social media. thats just how it goes now.

 but I still feel I have the right to show my distaste for when it's used by unsavory people in my eyes.

 so, thus, in conclusion, the gop account can eat me."